The HyperTexts

 Haiku: the Best of the Masters (Translations and Original Contemporary Poems)

 Who were the best writers of haiku, the acknowledged masters of the form?
-This page contains modern English translations of poems by the Oriental masters of haiku (also called hokku) and waka/tanka.
+This page contains modern English translations of poems by the Japanese masters of haiku (also called hokku) and waka/tanka.
 Included are the haunting death poems of Basho and Buson.

 While you decline to cry,